mylk/tools/README.md

 - killz.sh
   An alternative to killall with better process name matching.

+- liferea-xvfb.sh
+  Runs Liferea RSS reader in a virtual framebuffer.

 - proxy-finder.sh
   Finds and tests anonymous proxies on a given IP address range.